-The health of our patients and our own families is paramount so many changes are being made to the way physiotherapy appointments will be conducted in the future.
+The health of our patients and our own families is paramount so many changes have been made to the way physiotherapy appointments are conducted.
 We have made all the changes in line with guidance from our professional body (The Chartered Society of Physiotherapy), Public Health England and also the GP surgery that we are situated within.

 To help us manage with the extra ‘paperwork’ involved we have also moved away from paper format and onto a computerised practise management system.
 This enables us to send out and receive the relevant screening forms prior to any treatment as well as bringing us into the 21st Century with online bookings, smoother invoicing and appointment reminders.
 It will also help us to keep you better informed about changes to procedures in the clinic because I’m sure that we will need to take extra precautions due to Covid-19 for a prolonged period of time.